eemeli/yaml/docs/05_content_nodes.md

 To construct a `YAMLSeq` or `YAMLMap`, use [`YAML.createNode()`](#yaml-createnode) with array, object or iterable input, or create the collections directly by importing the classes from `yaml/types`.

 Once created, normal array operations may be used to modify the `items` array.
-New `Pair` objects may created either by importing the class from `yaml/types` and using its `new Pair(key, value)` constructor, or by using the `doc.schema.createPair(key, value)` method.
+New `Pair` objects may created either by importing the class from `yaml/types` and using its `new Pair(key, value)` constructor, or by using the `doc.createPair(key, value)` method.
 The latter will recursively wrap the `key` and `value` as nodes.

 ## Comments